ChawinTan/Notes/Android-programming/README.md

 ```

 ## An Intent
+An intent can be thought of as a glue between activities, when launching them.
+Essentially a passive data structure.

 It takes in a context and a class (activity).<br/>
 - You need to create the `Child activity class`.
 Activity class is a child of context.<br/>
 `putExtra()` method takes in a public constant, packagename.const_name and the value mapped to the constant.

+## Inflator
+Used to convert xml files into view objects.
+Used when you need to customize each view in a (eg:, list)

 ## Child Activity
 Get the intent via `getIntent` method<br/>